Armored Heart: L'Odeur de l'Amour

 “It’s anesthetic,” Mirabelle explained.
 “In the wild, these stems spread out in vast networks along the ground.
 You step on a few of them, your foot goes numb, so you trip and fall onto a lot more, and then there’s nothing you can do to defend yourself when something inevitably comes along and–”

-“I get the idea!” said Lanri, horrified by the mental image of falling into a weave of thorns, to die of exposure or… whatever found her.
+“I get the idea!”
+Said Lanri, horrified by the mental image of falling into a weave of thorns, to die of exposure or… whatever found her.

 “Anyways, it’s used in poisons by assassins and the like, and for pain relief.
 Apparently they like both, here.”